Chart Watch: 10 Weird Facts About ‘Weird Al’

-This week, "Weird Al" Yankovic's Mandatory Fun became the first comedy album in more than 50 years to reach No. 1 on the Billboard 200.
-The last time one headed the chart was Allan Sherman's My Son, The Nut, which held on to the top position for eight weeks 1963, when little Al Yankovic was just turning four.
+"Weird Al" Yankovic's Mandatory Fun becomes the first comedy album in more than 50 years to reach #1 on The Billboard 200.
+The last comedy album to head the chart was Allan Sherman's My Son, The Nut, which wound up an eight-week run on top in October 1963.
+How long ago was that?
+John F. Kennedy was in his last weeks as president, Peter, Paul & Mary was the hottest music act in the country and little Al Yankovic was just turning four.

-Mandatory Fun, which sold 104K copies this week, is the first comedy album in history to debut at No. 1.
-Previously, the fastest-rising comedy album was Vaughn Meader's The First Family, a spoof of the Kennedy family, which shot to No. 1 in two weeks in December 1962.
+Mandatory Fun, which sold 104K copies this week, is the first comedy album ever to debut at #1.
+The previous fastest-rising comedy album was Vaughn Meader's The First Family, a spoof of the Kennedy family, which shot to #1 in two weeks in December 1962.

-Between 1960 and 1963, five comedy albums hit No. 1: three by Sherman (My Son, The Folk Singer; My Son, The Celebrity, and My Son, The Nut), two by future sitcom legend Bob Newhart (The Button-Down Mind Of Bob Newhart and The Button-Down Mind Strikes Back!) and the aforementioned political spoof by Meader.
+Between 1960 and 1963, five comedy albums hit #1: three by Sherman (My Son, The Folk Singer; My Son, The Celebrity and My Son, The Nut), two by future sitcom legend Bob Newhart (The Button-Down Mind Of Bob Newhart and The Button-Down Mind Strikes Back!) and the aforementioned political spoof by Meader.

 Yankovic has said that this may be his last full-length album.
 If that’s the case, he’s literally going out on top.
 (Of course, the unexpected chart-topping success of this album may prompt him to reconsider.)

-To mark the occasion, here are 10 facts about "Weird Al" that you might not know.
+To mark the occasion, here are 10 facts about “Weird Al” that you may not know.

-1. Yankovic, 54, is the oldest artist ever to reach No. 1 with a comedy album.
-The previous record holder was Sherman, who was 38 when he did it.
+1. Yankovic, 54, is the oldest artist ever to reach #1 with a comedy album.
+The previous oldest was Sherman, who was 38 when he did it.
 (Yankovic seems younger.
 I guess finding the humor in things keeps you young.)

 3. Yankovic landed his first top 20 album ("Weird Al" Yankovic in 3-D) in April 1984.
 That gives him a 30-year span of top 20 albums, unprecedented for a comedy artist.

-4. Yankovic first cracked the Hot 100 in April 1983 with "Ricky," an I Love Lucy-themed parody of Toni Basil's No. 1 hit "Mickey."
+4. Yankovic first cracked the Hot 100 in April 1983 with “Ricky,” a Lucy-themed parody of Toni Basil's #1 hit “Mickey.”
 Over the years, Yankovic has amassed 10 Hot 100 hits—not counting songs of his that may well enter the chart today.
-That's more than many of the acts whose works he has parodied over the years, including Nirvana, Coolio, and Robin Thicke.
+That's more than many of the acts whose works he has parodied over the years, including Nirvana, Coolio and Robin Thicke.

 5. Yankovic’s 1996 album Bad Hair Day sold 1,317,000 copies that year, which remains the calendar-year sales record for a comedy album in the Nielsen SoundScan era.
 The key track was “Amish Paradise,” a parody of Coolio’s “Gangsta’s Paradise.”

-7. "Weird Al" is the second artist named Al to land a No. 1 album.
-Al Jolson had three No. 1 albums in the late 1940s.
-(And that doesn't even count Alan Jackson or the aforementioned Allan Sherman.)
+7. “Weird Al” is the second artist named Al to land a #1 album.
+Al Jolson had three #1 albums in the late 1940s.
+(And that doesn’t even count Alan Jackson or the aforementioned Allan Sherman.)

-8. Yankovic owes a debt to Michael Jackson, who gave him permission to parody his No. 1 hits "Beat It" and "Bad" (as "Eat It" and "Fat").
-At the time "Eat It" was released, Yankovic had cracked the Hot 100 just once (with "Ricky").
+8. Yankovic owes a debt to Michael Jackson, who gave him permission to parody his #1 hits “Beat It” and “Bad” (as “Eat It” and “Fat”).
+At the time “Eat It” was released, Yankovic had cracked the Hot 100 just once (with “Ricky”).

 9. As noted, this may be Yankovic’s last album.
 “I think that digital distribution is more the way for me to go: putting out a single at a time, possibly two or three tracks or an EP,” he told NPR’s Tamara Keith.
 “I don’t know that putting out 12 songs at once in this day and age is the best way for me to get my music out there, because if I’m waiting that long, chances are a lot of the material is going to be somewhat dated by the time it comes out.”